SL$^{2}$A-INR: Single-Layer Learnable Activation for Implicit Neural Representation: Method

 \subsubsection{Learnable Activation (LA) Block}

-Drawing inspiration from the Kolmogorov-Arnold representation theorem \cite{kolmogorov1961representation} and a recent study \cite{liu2024kan} employing learnable activations on edges—instead of nodes— as in vanilla MLPs, we introduce our initial block where we parameterize this block with high-degree polynomials to effectively learn these activations.
-Assuming the input dimension $n$ and the output dimension of the block is $m$, following \cite{liu2024kan}, we define the first block as:
+Drawing inspiration from the Kolmogorov-Arnold representation theorem \cite{kolmogorov1961representation} and a recent study \cite{liu2024kan} that explores learnable activations applied to edges rather than nodes, we introduce the first block, where activations are parameterized using high-degree polynomials.
+This enables effective learning of complex activations.
+The Learnable Activation (LA) block is defined as \( \Psi: \mathbb{R}^{d_0} \to \mathbb{R}^{d_1} \), and can be written in matrix form as:

-Where each $\psi_{i,j}$ denotes a learnable one-dimensional function applied independently to the corresponding feature of the input.
-These learnable functions can be parameterized in various ways, such as using B-splines \cite{liu2024kan} or polynomials \cite{ss2024chebyshevpolynomialbasedkolmogorovarnoldnetworks}.
-We parametrize $\psi$ as a linear combination of Chebyshev polynomials with degrees ranging from 1 to $D$.
-The equation can be written as:

-where $T_d$ is the Chebyshev polynomial of degree $d$ and $a_d$ is the learnable coefficient.
-We argue that a single layer of these high-degree polynomial-parameterized activations is enough to achieve a strong representation in the first block.
-This representation can then be effectively used in the following blocks to build a neural network that trains efficiently and avoids spectral bias.
-As part of the implementation detail, input coordinates \( \mathbf{x} \) in the first block are initially normalized to the \([-1, 1]\) range using the hyperbolic tangent function (\(\tanh\)), aligning with the domain of Chebyshev polynomials.
-The Learnable Activation (LA) block then processes these normalized inputs, followed by layer normalization.